 I would prefer this option if you’re losing sleep or you’re already given up on them as your mental health has already gone to the top of the meter.

-So there are my tips for dealing with noisy neighbours.
-And, if you got noisy neighbours or in the same situation as I am, let me know in the comments so I don’t have to feel alone in this situation.
+So there are my tips for dealing with a noisy neighbour problem.
+If you got noisy neighbours or in the same situation as I am, let me know in the comments so I don’t have to feel alone in this situation.